bentoml/BentoML/docs/source/bentocloud/how-tos/deploy-bentos.rst

    .. image:: ../../_static/img/bentocloud/type-of-deployment.png

 3. Name your Deployment, select the Bento you want to deploy, and specify other details like the number of instances, the amount of memory, and more.
+Note that if your desired Repository or Bento is not displayed in the drop-down list, enter its name to search for it.

    .. image:: ../../_static/img/bentocloud/create-deployment.png